 Several pilgrims were passing me, apparently ones who had started further back, gotten up much earlier, and were now several hours into their trek, including Helen and Lawrence who had a fast pace.
 Guy from Australia met up with me and told me Kathy had gone ahead to Fromista and they were going to spend her last night here in Sahagun.
 I asked how his birthday went and suffice to say, it didn't go too well.
 He was the kind of guy who "drinks to get drunk" and told young Brendon from California that he'll "never make it to Santiago."
 When he started in with similar kind of talk on The Way, I said "well that's your opinion but it doesn't mean it's true."
 He listened, and we proceeded to have a very deep conversation.
 He'd get it, and then he'd start with his old defensive thinking again and I'd call him out and say "according to you."
 We enjoyed each other's company for that leg and it made the time pass.
 At one point I had to stop and tend to a new blister!
 I tried a new technique I had learned from Raphael that involved cutting bandages and wrapping tape and as Guy patiently watched me he said "it's amazing the things we are voluntarily putting our bodies through."
 When we reached Boadilla, we shared a pizza for lunch and then I invited him to go on ahead as he was much faster than I. Boadilla del Camino is one of many towns that had fallen by the wayside over the years but is now experiencing a re-awakening because of the Camino and is beginning to turn the tide.

 Fortified from a nice lunch, feet freshly bandaged, and glad to be alone again, I headed out to the great unknown.
 I realized that I was so preoccupied with avoiding the rocks, the pain of my feet, ankles, legs and butt, and looking for the arrows, that I didn't have much quiet time "to go within."
 In fact, this whole journey was more about "getting outside of yourself."
 That's right, it wasn't meditative or reflective, it was more like survivor meets summer camp.
 If you're ever plagued with too much thinking, go do the Camino, that will cure you.
 If you ever become too self-absorbed, go do the Camino, then let's see how comfortable you are in your own skin.
 Even though the churches and monuments along The Way reminded me of the spiritual history here, it was hard to tap into it with all of the physical challenges.
 In fact I thought of them instead as reminders of religion and relics fashioned to perpetuate lies.
-I had long ago renounced formal religion, opting to "embrace all and follow none."
+I had long ago renounced formal religion, opting to "embrace all and follow none" and turn my direction away from man-made things and focus instead on God-made things.
 Fortunately I had seen my share of churches when I lived in Europe in the past and I admired them then, now I was more interested in the factual, historical context and its relevance to the Camino.
-The religious doctrines and beliefs, such that when you get to the Mountain of Forgiveness, all your sins are absolved and you get an indulgence where you don't have to spend a longer time in purgatory, really?
+The religious doctrines and beliefs, such that when you get to the Mountain of Forgiveness, all your sins are absolved and you get an indulgence so you don't have to spend a longer time in purgatory... really?

 My relationship with God is within myself, within other people I see, and everywhere I look in nature.
 To me, God is everywhere and religion is a middle man.
 As Liz Gilbert says in Eat Pray Love, God dwells within you...as you.
 God's not sitting up in the sky with a silver beard and birkenstocks, watching a performance of how a spiritual person looks and behaves.
 God is here.
 God dwells within me, as me.
 Even science is proving divinity with the discovery of the Higgs Boson, which basically means that physics isn't only reductionist theory, there is an emergent element that sparks life.
 I realized that most pilgrims said they were doing the Camino out of some sort of spiritual belief but that no one had really talked about it, other than Bob from Arizona, a devout Catholic, and Ben the ruffian from Paris who surprisingly was about as religiously brainwashed as they come.
 It seemed like most Europeans here were garden-variety Catholics, they were Catholic because they were born into it and because everyone else around them was.
 I imagine if pressed however, they would still believe in many of these man-made doctrines, more by way of habit.
 Such as it is, like the Camino, everyone has his or her own religion.